Steven-Grevera/ENC4265/manual.md

 Using certain karuta can allow for corruption to be negated through the use of passive items that can be obtained at the start of your level’s session, or certain coffee effects can also be utilized to lower the rate in which corruption builds.

 On most difficulties other then deluge, the best way to get rid of corruption entirely is to walk over to a skeleton’s remains.
 Flowers growing out of it will drain your corruption bar until it is entirely free.
 Making skeletons good to seek out in corridors with heavy amounts of swamp and rain.

-**Will Get images of a swamp and rain descending on a player.
-Maybe even an image of the boss escape run level as well perhaps.
-As well as the actual bar.**